top of page

 01794 367701

-*** Please check "Events & Talks" and "Workshops" below for any forthcoming changes to the programme ***
+*** Please check "Events & Talks" above & "Workshops" below for any forthcoming changes to the programme ***

 The next Main Event is on